dobromir-hristov/vue-beginner-workshop/7-cli-sfc/README.md

 2. Delete everything from `components` and `views` folders.
 3. Move **House**, **Members** and **Member** components, each to a separate `SFC` file inside components folder.
     - Use the `@` alias to import elements from `src` folder.
 This makes later refactoring easier i.e. `import Member from '@/components/Member'`
-    - `Member.vue` should have its template as a `template` tag inside the SFC.
-Rest stays the same.
     - `Members.vue` should have its template as a `template` tag inside the SFC.
 Rest stays the same.
     - `House.vue` should have its template as a `template` tag inside the SFC.
 Rest stays the same.
 4. Move the `houses` data to a file inside `src/data/houses.js`.
 Use `export default {}` syntax to convert it to an ES module.